 “What do you do for work?”

 That question or some variation of it will inevitably make its way into a conversation when we meet people on the road.
-We could be pumping fuel, pulled over at a scenic overlook or grabbing a bite to eat and someone will spot our rig and strike up a conversation.
+We could be pumping fuel, pulled over at a scenic overlook or grabbing a bite to eat and someone will spot our camper and strike up a conversation.

-Most people assume our rig is for weekend adventures, but once they learn that it’s our full-time home I can see the wheels spinning and anticipate the next question.
+Most people assume our RV is for weekend adventures, but once they learn that it’s our full-time home I can see the wheels spinning and anticipate the next question.
 The one I still chuckle at is “did you cash out of a tech startup and retire early?”
 The answer is no and we’re not independently wealthy either.

 When Kait and I decided to live this lifestyle beyond the original year that we had planned, we needed to figure out a way to earn a living.
 While we considered applying for remote jobs, our entrepreneurial spirits were strong and we decided to make a go at building our own thing.

 We’re Full Time Content Creators

 For us, it naturally turned into full time content creation which started with this blog.
 Now we also produce content for our YouTube channel, I’ve self-published two books and Kait is getting ready to publish her first cookbook.

 How to Make Money Traveling